China’s alleged abuses in Xinjiang

 But rights campaigners accuse the ruling Communist Party of widespread abuses.

-The United States says China is committing “genocide” against the Uyghur ethnic group -- numbering about 12 million -- and have imposed sanctions in response.
+The United States and lawmakers in other western countries have accused China of committing “genocide” against Uyghur and other Muslim minority groups in Xinjiang.

 Beijing vociferously denies the allegations, calling them the “lie of the century”.